-- 1 tablespoon rice malt syrup or honey
+- 1 tbsp rice malt syrup or honey

-- 2 dutch cream or Kipfler potatoes, peeled and roughly diced
+- 2 potatoes (Dutch cream or Kipfler) peeled and roughly diced

-- 1 teaspoon of fresh grated turmeric (or ½ teaspoon dried)
+- 1 tsp fresh turmeric -grated (or ½ teaspoon dried)

-- 1 teaspoon fresh chopped rosemary (or ½ teaspoon dried)
+- 1 tsp fresh rosemary leaves -chopped (or ½ teaspoon dried)

-- 1 large lemon, sliced into about 8 wedges
+- 1 lemon -sliced into about 8 wedges

 - In a big bowl, toss the chicken with the sweetener, paprika and a pinch of sea salt to coat it.

 - Place a large baking dish (I use a cast iron one) on your stove top and over a low to moderate heat, sauté the onion in a little butter to ghee (or olive oil for dairy-free) until just translucent.

 - Push it to the side (away from the heat), turn up the heat and brown your chicken on all sides.
 Remove from the heat.

 - Add the bone broth, garlic, celery, carrots, potatoes, cumin, turmeric, rosemary and optional chilli flakes.

 - Gently mix it through the chicken and season again if needed.

 - Arrange the lemon wedges, flesh side down between the pieces of chicken.

 - Pop in the preheated oven and bake for 1 hour.

 Serve with all of the delicious pan juices...

 - On a bed of greens (they will wilt under the casserole).